“It seems to me that the purpose of an economy

 I commented to Lua,

 “Isn’t it crazy that we Americans now think of ourselves as consumers first and citizens second?
-After 9/11, when our ‘freedom’ was threatened, we were told to respond to those evil-doers by — are you ready for this — going shopping.
+After 9/11, when our ‘freedom’ was threatened, we were told to courageously and defiantly respond to those evil-doers by — are you ready for this — going shopping.
 Now I do understand that a strong consumer culture is what helped propel our economy to top ranking in the world.
 We are a rich country because we’ve been conditioned to always want more, bigger, better, faster, sooner.
 Economists argue that growing economies can avoid the political difficulties of redistribution by making everyone better off — a rising tide lifting all boats, and all that jazz.
 This argument is also used to increase the rate of growth even in countries that are already rich and heavily in debt.
 So there is never a reason to challenge growth.
 But who has really benefited the most from this excessive consumption and the rising class of debt slaves?
 Why are so many people now on food stamps or burdened with crushing debt?
 And all this is happening while the environment is getting more and more stressed and starting to respond in freakish ways.
 It really worries me sometimes.
-It's madness!”
+It's madness on the mainland!”

 “I can understand your concern, Mister Rico.
 It seems to me that the purpose of an economy should be to serve life, not money.
 And an economy that serves life must learn from Nature to live as she lives, organize as she organizes, and learn as she learns.
 Your economy serves corporations at the expense of the health and well-being of individuals, families, communities, and ecosystems.
 Why do global profit-seeking corporations take center stage in your economy over happiness-seeking households and over small local businesses that serve a genuine community need and offer their owners a valued form of self-expression?
 Doesn’t a corporation strive to hire as few workers as possible and at the lowest wages to maximize its profits, while households want good jobs with high wages?
 And aren’t those completely opposite goals?
 That simply does not make sense to me.”